rjperes/Interpose.Core/README.md

 * Dynamic (instance): any method or property can be implemented as long as the object can be treated as dynamic
 * DispatchProxy (instance): any method declared in an interface can be intercepted

+You can use one of the following generators:

+* CodeDOM generator
+* Roslyn generator

 As for the actual handlers, we have:

 * Custom handler, a type that implements IInterceptionHandler